A website represents you to the world

 We've implemented both on multiple sites and can help you determine the most effective approach for your business.

-70% of all internet searches in the USA are done with Google, which is why most people spend their time working towards Google ranking.
+62.7% (April 2019) of all internet searches in the USA are done with Google, which is why most people spend their time working towards Google ranking.
+Globally, Google had 90.46% (summer 2019) of all internet searches.

 We understand the importance of SEO, and why being second instead of 45th is important.
 It's important to us too.
-After all, you're reading our website.
+It's visibility of our website to people like you.

-What we believe is that using the correct tools, and proper structure, we can make it easier for Google to analyze pages, which Google rewards us for, and we can put content onto clearly structured pages, with easy to follow links, and Google will reward us for that too.
+What we believe is that using the correct tools and proper structure, we can make it easier for Google to analyze, which Google rewards us for, and we can put content onto clearly structured pages, with easy to follow links, and Google will reward us for that too.

 At the end of the day, we'll do things right for you, so that you earn a fair spot in Google Search.
 And that is how it should be.